jjvanzon/Circular-Language-Spec/spec/introduction.md

 ﻿Introduction
 ============

-*JJ van Zon, 2022*

 [back](..)

 This articles introduces the basics of the Circular language.
-Circular language is an idea for a computer programming language, mostly a diagram notation for visualizing computer code.
+Circular is an idea for a computer programming language, mostly about a diagram notation for visualizing computer code.

 __Contents__